John W. Collins

-John ("Jack") William Collins (September 23, 1912 – December 2, 2001) was an American chess master, author, and teacher.
+John "Jack" William Collins (September 23, 1912 – December 2, 2001) was an American chess master, author, and teacher.

 Early life

 Collins was born in Newburgh, New York.
 "His father, John Thomas Collins, was a flutist and piccolo player who was frequently in John Philip Sousa's orchestra.
 His mother, Carolyn LaSears Collins, was a homemaker."
-Collins was confined to a wheelchair due to "a birth injury".
+Collins used a wheelchair due to "a birth injury".

 When he was in his teens, Collins met Frederick Huhn, the family's 80-year-old German landlord of their home at 69 Hawthorne Street in Brooklyn, NY.
 Frederick taught Collins how to play chess.
 From there, Collins started reading chess books, eventually amassing "a library of over six hundred."

 The Hawthorne Chess Club

 Collins tried to join the Marshall Chess Club, but found the players to be too strong, and the location too far away for him to travel to.
 Hence, he started teaching "the other boys on the block" and the Hawthorne Chess Club was founded.

 Collins wrote to the local newspapers and "obtained the names and addresses of several high-school teams in the metropolitan area."
 This led to inter-club matches between Collins' team and the high-school teams, mostly played out of Collins' living room.

 Eventually Collins founded the Brooklyn Chess League.
 He later moved to 91 Lenox Road where the club gradually changed from a chess league to a casual meeting place for chess celebrities to meet.
 Guests and visitors included Irving Chernev, Hermann Helms, and Irving Riskie.